sometimesmotion/sometimesmotion.github.io/README.md

 ### Two things to keep in mind-
 * update the JSON file when you add a new post.
 It's pretty simple even if you don't know JSON- just follow the format of the existing entries.
 Cut and paste a previous entry and enter in the new data.

-* if you're using the markdown option, all markdown needs to appear within the <xmp> tags.
+* if you're using the markdown option, all markdown needs to appear within the &lt;xmp&gt; tags.
 If you create a bunch of content outside of those, it may mess up the page rendering.

 That's about it.
 It's pretty simple.